-- 12.9 Severability.
-If any provision of this Contract is determined to be unenforceable or invalid for any reason, the remainder of the Contract will remain in full force and effect, unless otherwise terminated by one or both of the parties in accordance with the terms contained herein. - 12.10 Conflict with Exhibits.
-In the event of conflicts or inconsistencies between this Contract and its exhibits or attachments, such conflicts or inconsistencies shall be resolved by reference to the documents in the following order of priority: first, the terms and provisions of this Contract; second, the Renewal Application; third, the Original Application; and then the remaining exhibits. - 12.11 Counterparts; Signature by Facsimile.
+12.9 Severability.
+If any provision of this Contract is determined to be unenforceable or invalid for any reason, the remainder of the Contract will remain in full force and effect, unless otherwise terminated by one or both of the parties in accordance with the terms contained herein.

+12.10 Conflict with Exhibits.
+In the event of conflicts or inconsistencies between this Contract and its exhibits or attachments, such conflicts or inconsistencies shall be resolved by reference to the documents in the following order of priority: first, the terms and provisions of this Contract; second, the Renewal Application; third, the Original Application; and then the remaining exhibits.

+12.11 Counterparts: Signature by Facsimile.
 This Contract may be signed in counterparts, which shall together constitute the original Contract.
-Signatures received by facsimile or electronic mail by either of the parties shall have the same effect as original signatures. - 12.12 Business Days.
-As used in this Contract, "business day" means any day other than a Saturday or Sunday or a day on which government institutions in the State of Colorado are closed in recognition of established holidays. - 12.13 Referenced Laws, Policies, and Procedures.
-The parties agree that unless context clearly establishes otherwise, all references to applicable laws, statutes, rules, regulations, or policies are intended to include: (1) federal statutes and regulations, including interpretations and guidance from the responsible federal agencies; (2) state statutes and rules, including interpretations and guidance from the responsible state agencies, or (if waived) the replacement plan pursuant to Section 5.9 of this Contract; (3) Institute policies and procedures; and (4) local ordinances, if generally applicable to public schools within the local government's jurisdiction. - 12.14.
+Signatures received by facsimile or electronic mail by either of the parties shall have the same effect as original signatures.

+12.12 Business Days.
+As used in this Contract, "business day" means any day other than a Saturday or Sunday or a day on which government institutions in the State of Colorado are closed in recognition of established holidays.

+12.13 Referenced Laws, Policies, and Procedures.
+The parties agree that unless context clearly establishes otherwise, all references to applicable laws, statutes, rules, regulations, or policies are intended to include: (1) federal statutes and regulations, including interpretations and guidance from the responsible federal agencies; (2) state statutes and rules, including interpretations and guidance from the responsible state agencies, or (if waived) the replacement plan pursuant to Section 5.9 of this Contract; (3) Institute policies and procedures; and (4) local ordinances, if generally applicable to public schools within the local government's jurisdiction.

+12.14.
 Declared Disasters and Public Health Orders.
 Should the School at any time be, due to a disaster declared by federal, state, or local authorities, or the terms of public health orders, be unable to comply fully with any term of this contract, such compelled noncompliance shall not be deemed a material breach of this contract and the Parties shall collaborate to determine substitute rules or expectations that will allow the most effective education of students that is practical, while protecting the health, welfare and safety of students, families, staff, and the general public, for the duration of such disaster or public health emergency.

 Unless context clearly suggests otherwise, all such references are intended to include later-enacted revisions, amendments, or replacements to those laws and policies.
 By way of example only, this includes (and is not limited to) updates to Performance Frameworks, the CSI Annual Review of Schools, and the CSI online compliance calendar.
 IN WITNESS WHEREOF, the parties have executed this Contract as of the date first above written.

+SCHOOL INSTITUTE

+ACADEMY OF ARTS AND KNOWLEDGE STATE CHARTER SCHOOL INSTITUTE

+By: By:

+Board Chair, Academy of Arts and Knowledge Board Chair, Colorado Charter School Institute

+Board of Directors Board of Directors

+Date: Date:

-SCHOOL ACADEMY OF ARTS AND KNOWLEDGE INSTITUTE STATE CHARTER SCHOOL INSTITUTE By: Samuel Kornfeld Samuel Kornfeld (Feb 17, 2021 15:14 MST) Board Chair, Academy of Arts and Knowledge Board of Directors By: Jill Aschutz (Feb 16, 20%-16:23 MST) Board Chair, Colorado Charter School Institute Board of Directors Date: Feb 17, 2021 Date: Attest: Dorothy Shapland Dorothy Shapland (Feb 17, 2021 15:22 MST) Secretary, Academy of Arts and Knowledge Board of Directors Date: Feb 17, 2021 LEGAL REVIEW Philip J. Weiser, Attorney General By: Joseph A. Peters Joseph A. Peters Assistant Attorney General Date: Feb 16, 2021
+Attest: Secretary, Academy of Arts and Knowledge Board of Directors Date: LEGAL REVIEW Philip J. Weiser, Attorney General By: